epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

         }

-  describes a currency named "Example Currency", which is pegged to the US dollar with 1-to-1 exchange ratio (the URIs and debtor IDs are made-up).
+  describes a currency named "Example Currency", which is pegged to the US dollar with 1-to-1 exchange ratio (all URIs and debtor IDs are made-up).

-  Note that the document that describes a given currency will most likely be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.
+  Note that the document that describes a given currency will most likely be hosted on a server operated by the [Debtors Agent](/overview/) which is responsible for managing the currency.
 A limited number of well-known currencies (like the USD), will have well-known debtor IDs, and their descriptions will be immutable and hosted on well-known locations.